 After you have paid your salary, deducted business expenses and set aside a decent amount of your profits for the Corporation tax, you can pay yourself dividends for the remaining profits.
 It is advisable to maintain a healthy amount in the business, but what you do pay yourself in dividends will incur dividend tax.
 There is also a dividend tax credit however, which means if you pay tax at the basic rate, you will not have any dividend tax as the tax credit and tax rate balance out.
 High tax rate payers will owe a 25% dividend tax after the tax credit has been taken into account.
 Dividend tax is also declared in your Personal Tax Return.

 For sole traders, all earnings/profits are subject to income tax and NICs and therefore the other taxes do not apply.
 Check HMRC’s website for current rates.

-At FW Accounting, we can assist you in understanding your taxes as well as filing returns and calculating how much you need to pay so you can be safe in the knowledge that it is all taken care of.
+At QAccounting, we can assist you in understanding your taxes as well as filing returns and calculating how much you need to pay so you can be safe in the knowledge that it is all taken care of.
 Contact us for more information on how our accounting services could benefit you!

 The article outlines the typical tax payment dates and methods of estimating the values of tax payable for each type of tax, including VAT, PAYE, NIC, CIS, Corporation Tax, and Dividend and Personal Taxes.